 “The Internet of Things has the potential to change the world, just like the Internet did.
 Maybe even more so”

-In this dynamic environment in which technology companies operate, in which every year there are more things happening than in a season of Game of Thrones, there are certain advances that mark a breakthrough in the discoveries to come.
+In this dynamic environment, in which every year there are more things happening than in a season of, there are certain advances will mark a breakthrough in the discoveries to come.

-If you are one of those people who have heard about it and want to know the significance of this technological phenomenon, we believe that this article can serve as a useful guide to catch up.
+If you have heard about all of this and want to know the significance of this technological phenomenon, we believe this article can serve you as a useful guide to catch up.

 What is IoT and why is it so important?